The information in this article is up to date for tax year 2024 (returns filed in 2025).

 If your earned income without your combat pay is less than the amounts below, it may be beneficial to include it.

 The IRS suggests calculating the credit both ways to make your decision.
 Don’t worry, even if you include your combat pay for the credit, it’s still nontaxable.
-File your taxes with ezTaxReturn, and we’ll do the math for you.
+File your tax returns with ezTaxReturn, and we’ll do the math for you.

-When you are in the military, you may have to move around a lot.
+When you are in the military, you may have to move around a lot as part of military life.
 If you move due to a permanent change of station, you can deduct some of the unreimbursed moving expenses for you and your family.
 Eligible expenses include the cost of moving household goods (not furniture) and travel from your old home to your new one.

 If you are stationed more than 100 miles from home to perform Reserve duties, you can deduct the unreimbursed travel expenses on your tax return.
 Be sure to keep your receipts and track of every penny you spend from the moment you leave until you return.